Sourdough Brandon Logo

 👨🍳 Tips for Making the Best Sourdough Apple Cider Donuts

-- Overmixing leads to gluten development, which will create a tough batter.
-Like sourdough scones, biscuits, or pastry, you want to limit the mixing here so you get tender donuts.
+• Overmixing leads to gluten development, which will create a tough batter.
+Like sourdough pumpkin scones, sourdough biscuits, or sourdough pie crust, you want to limit the mixing here so you get tender donuts.

 🛠 Tools Needed: